Mr-Proxy-source/BadUSB-Payloads/README.md

 ## Description

-🔓 I have taken my colllection of payloads for the Flipper and posted it❗
+🔓 I have taken my colllection of payloads and posted it❗

 ⚠️ Please ENJOY and use RESPONSIBLY❗